denisecase/smart-sales-docs/D41_Data_Warehousing.md

 - A well-structured warehouse or lakehouse helps maintain data integrity and consistency.
 - As business needs evolve, a well-designed warehouse can adapt to changes in data requirements.

+---

-## SQLite for Data Warehouse Simulation
+## Creating a Data Warehouse

+A data warehouse can be created using a variety of tools depending on scale, complexity, and performance requirements.
+Lightweight, local solutions such as **SQLite** and **DuckDB** are often used for prototyping, development, or instructional purposes.
+These tools support SQL and allow for realistic simulation of data warehouse architectures such as star schemas.

+### SQLite

-SQLite is a relational database management system contained in a small C library.
+**SQLite** is a lightweight relational database management system contained in a single C library.
-Unlike traditional data warehouses that require complex setups, SQLite databases are stored in a single  file, simplifying data management and making it accessible without the need for running and configuring a separate database server.

-We will use SQLite to simulate the design and implementation of a data warehouse and then use ETL to load our data into the system.
+It stores the entire database in a single file, simplifying setup and management.
+SQLite supports standard SQL syntax and integrates easily with many analytics environments.
+Its simplicity and portability make it useful for modeling warehouse structures in smaller-scale settings or educational contexts.

+### DuckDB: Lightweight Analytics Engine

+**DuckDB** is a modern, open-source, in-process SQL OLAP engine designed for analytical workloads.
+It can run SQL queries directly on local structured files such as CSV and **Parquet**.
+Parquet is a columnar storage format that enables efficient compression and fast querying.
+Parquet files are not human-readable and are typically used for production-ready datasets, while CSV or JSON formats are preferred during initial development.

+DuckDB provides many of the benefits of larger cloud-based warehouses without requiring a server or setup, making it a powerful option for local analytics.

+Key advantages:
+- In-memory execution for fast query performance
+- Efficient handling of Parquet files and other columnar formats
+- Support for complex analytical queries on structured data

+### dbt (Data Build Tool): SQL-Based Modeling and Documentation

+**dbt** is a command-line tool and framework that enables analysts and engineers to manage data transformations using modular, testable SQL.
+It emphasizes version control, data lineage, and documentation, aligning with modern practices in analytics engineering.

+Core capabilities include:
+- Defining reusable SQL models
+- Managing transformation dependencies via YAML configuration
+- Generating browsable documentation and lineage graphs

+dbt is widely used alongside tools like Snowflake, Redshift, BigQuery, and DuckDB to maintain clean, traceable, and testable analytics workflows.

-### Dates in SQLite
+### Dates in SQLite and DuckDB

-In most databases, dates are stored in dedicated date or datetime data types, allowing for optimized date handling and calculations.
-However, SQLite stores dates as text, typically in a string format, which limits some of its date manipulation capabilities.

-A good approach to handling dates in SQLite for data warehousing is to store dates in ISO 8601 format (YYYY-MM-DD).
+Handling dates is an important aspect of warehouse design and query logic.

-This format allows SQLite to recognize and compare dates accurately as strings and is compatible with SQLite's date and time functions for filtering, sorting, and grouping.
+- **SQLite** stores dates as strings (typically in ISO 8601 format) and supports date functions like `strftime()` and `DATE()`.
+- **DuckDB** supports native `DATE` and `TIMESTAMP` types and can parse ISO-formatted strings directly when reading from CSV or Parquet files.

+Using the ISO 8601 format (`YYYY-MM-DD`) ensures compatibility, consistency, and correct sorting across tools and systems.